web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 1. Advanced Cryptography
 Cryptography is the backbone of digital security and privacy, powering everything we do.
 As an academic field it is constantly evolving and advances in this field can be difficult to understand or implement.

-**Imagine:** World is a complex and dangerous place.
-The only way to avoid danger is to rely on bleeding-edge technology - but not everyone can use it.
+The only way to protect individual freedom is to rely on bleeding-edge technology - but not everyone can use it.
 Your goal is to move it from the edge to the center!

 This track evolves around utilising advanced cryptographic tools within new use cases:
   - MPC (Multi-Party Computation)